thephpleague/phpunit-coverage-listener/README.md

           "coverage": [null, 2]                       // Coverage information on each lines },
         //... other source information
-      ]
+      ],
+      "git": {
+          "branch":"master",
+          "head" : {
+              "id":"50b111bc45ba9af702ea3230c8e44bd5e4060668",
+              "author_name: "toopay",
+              "author_email: "toopay@taufanaditya.com",
+              "message": "Commit message"
           }

-and then send these payload data into some remote location to be processing further.
+      }
+    }

 That could be used to provide usefull information about your code-coverage information in a way that fit with your specific needs.
 [Coveralls](https://coveralls.io/) service would be a perfect example in this scenario.

 Requirement
 -----------